Getting Involved / Contributing¶

 cd python python setup.py check --restructuredtext --strict --metadata

 Understanding CI test jobs¶

-The Ray project automatically runs continuous integration (CI) tests once a PR is opened using Travis-CI with multiple CI test jobs.
+The Ray project automatically runs continuous integration (CI) tests once a PR is opened using Buildkite with multiple CI test jobs.

-The Travis CI test folder contains all integration test scripts and they
+The CI test folder contains all integration test scripts and they

 invoke other test scripts via

 bazel-based test or other bash

 bazel test --build_tests_only //:all

 If a CI build exception doesn’t appear to be related to your change, please visit this link to check recent tests known to be flaky.